A Survey on QoE-oriented Wireless Resources Scheduling: QoE-oriented Scheduling Algorithms

-QoE provisioning schemes can also be used when addressing other wireless resources scheduling problems, such as in cognitive radio networks. \citet{bib:cog_radio_2} developed a channel assigning algorithm for the transmission of multimedia content over cognitive radio systems, where the base station allocates available channels to secondary users according to the respective QoE requirements (delay and multimedia content quality).
-A jointly design of spectrum sensing and access policies for multi-user QoE-oriented video delivery within cognitive radio networks is presented in \citep{bib:cog_2016}, in which the goal is to achieve fairness among the users while maximizing the average QoE (which is based on throughput). \citet{bib:potencial_game} addressed networks where different types of base stations are deployed to exploit a heterogeneous spectrum pool, containing licensed and harvested spectrum, in order to propose a game-theoretic approach that solves the problem of optimizing the global users' satisfaction (based on their throughput requirement) by jointly optimizing spectrum sharing, user scheduling, and power allocation in a decentralized manner.
-A framework is devised in \citep{bib:cog_5g} that has the goal of managing the inevitable spectrum handoff within cognitive networks while providing seamless multimedia content streaming and QoE enhancement (namely by taking into consideration the delay and the quality of the multimedia content).
-In \citep{bib:lin_5g}, a QoE-oriented dynamic channel access procedure is presented in order to handle the sharing of spectrum between licensed and secondary users; the scheduler takes into account the type of service that is being requested by the secondary users (either delay sensitive or not) and aims at minimizing the average queuing time of the respective packets.
-Regarding wireless relaying in cognitive radio networks, and by considering QoE indicators (relay buffer status) rather than traditional QoS indicators, \citet{bib:cog_radio} showed that better user experience can be achieved with sub-optimum system capacity. \citet{bib:mesh} considered multi-hop wireless networks and introduced a scheduling algorithm that jointly performs an optimization of multiple video, audio and data streams transmission based on certain QoE targets.
+With respect to wireless relaying in cognitive radio networks, and by considering QoE indicators (relay buffer status) rather than traditional QoS indicators, \citet{bib:cog_radio} showed that better user experience can be achieved with sub-optimum system capacity. \citet{bib:mesh} considered multi-hop wireless networks and introduced a scheduling algorithm that jointly performs an optimization of multiple video, audio and data streams transmission based on certain QoE targets.
 The works presented in \citep{bib:relay_fast_video,bib:ad_hoc} developed cross-layer resource allocation schemes for two-hop and ad hoc networks, respectively, where the goal of both works is to enhance the QoE by minimizing the end-to-end video delivery time.
 In \citep{bib:mu_mimo}, an efficient system is proposed for video streaming over a wireless system composed by a large amount of wireless helper equipments with multi-user MIMO capabilities, where QoE metrics like video quality and rebuffering percentage are used to optimize the transmission scheduling of users at each base station.
 Other examples of QoE-based scheduling for multi-user MIMO systems are given in \citep{bib:zfbf_mimo, bib:mimo_chino}, where user selection procedures based on transmitted rate and delay are proposed in order to maximize the average multi-service satisfaction degree.
 With respect to Virtual Reality (VR) over multi-user MIMO networks, \citet{bib:vr} devised a resource allocation technique based on a maximum aggregate delay-capacity utility function, which aims at reducing the delay between user motion and the presentation of multimedia content, as well it aims at maximizing the number of connected VR users with an acceptable QoE.